©2021 William A. Lasher

-Molly paused, looked around and then, “No way, I’m going with you.”
+She paused, looked around, and then, “No way, I’m going with you.”

-We had to keep our heads down to walk up the inclined tunnel that became steeper as we went.
-There was a gravelly muck on the floor of the cave and the air was damp.
+We had to keep our heads down to walk up the inclined passageway that became steeper as we went.
 Molly stayed close, grasping a handful of my shirttail.
 The shaft of daylight behind us grew smaller and smaller, and finally disappeared.